UASTARR/BIOME-CAM/README.md

 After the flight, the user can ssh into the raspberry pi, copy the contents of `/var/lib/biomecam` (`cp /var/lib/biomecam/* .`) into the source directory, and run `./concat_video.sh` to create `flight.mkv`.

 Note that the version of code here is for testing purposes, there are TODOs that outline what would need to change if we wanted this to actually work with respect to sensing input on GPIOs.
 Right now, we skip sensing input and go straight to recording, and after a simulated delay, recording is stopped (again, not based on GPIO input).

+At 6Mbps, we can store about 120 minutes in 5 GB (should be more than enough).